 - 1 (24 ounce) jar spaghetti sauce

 - 5 tablespoons butter, melted

 - 2 cups whole milk ricotta

 Cook spaghetti according to package directions and drain.

 Cook beef, onion, and garlic in a large skillet over medium-high heat until meat is no longer pink.
 Drain.
 Stir in spaghetti sauce and salt.

 Whisk eggs, parmesan, and melted butter together in a large bowl.
 Add cooked noodles and toss to coat.

 Place half the noodles in a greased 9 by 13 inch baking dish.
 Top with half the ricotta, half the sauce, and half the mozzarella.
 Repeat layers.

-Cover loosely with foil and bake 40 minutes.
+Cover loosely with foil and bake in a 350 degree oven for 40 minutes.
 Uncover and continue baking an additional 20 minutes.

 Adapted from Taste of Home.